MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/label-command-team-foundation-version-control.md

    `@<scope>`
    :::column-end:::
    :::column span="3":::
-   Specifies am Azure DevOps Server directory within which the `labelname` is unique.
-This parameter lets you independently create, manage, retrieve, and delete one label or set of labeled items when two labels of the same name are in different parts of the Azure DevOps server.
+   Specifies a TFVC server directory within which the `labelname` is unique.
+This parameter lets you independently create, manage, retrieve, and delete one label or set of labeled items when two labels of the same name are in different parts of the TFVC server.
    :::column-end:::
 :::row-end:::
 :::row:::